AwalaApp/specs/rs000-core.md

 The endpoint MUST initiate the connection with the gateway.
 To find which binding to use and the address for the gateway, the endpoint MUST get the _Gateway Connection URL_.
 For example, the Gateway Connection URL `ws://127.0.0.1/path` specifies [PoWebSocket](rs016-powebsocket.md) as the binding and `127.0.0.1:80/path` as the WebSocket address of the gateway.
 The endpoint MUST get the connection URL from one of the following places, sorted by precedence:

-1. Its application, if the end-user set the URL.
+1. Its application.
+For example, the end-user might have set the URL.
 1. The environment variable `RELAYNET_GATEWAY_URL`.
 1. The file `/etc/relaynet-gateway` on Unix-like systems or `C:\Windows\System32\Drivers\etc\relaynet-gateway` on Windows.
-1. The specification for the binding supported by the endpoint, if it defines a fallback URL.

 The server SHOULD listen on a system port (one in the range 0-1023).
 Alternatively, if using Unix domain sockets, the endpoint SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).